 If there’s one landmark you should definitely see in Brussels, Belgium, it should be Manneken Pis, the small statue of a peeing boy.
 It has a lot of interesting stories behind it, this so-called symbol of the rebellious spirit of Brussels.

 Manneken Pis, made by sculptor Jerome Duquesnoy in 1388, is a small bronze fountain sculpture, less than three feet high, urinating into a basin.
 He has a lot of costumes, replaced every now and then to fit the season and event.

 When I saw him (okay, I know I should call him “it” but I identify him as a boy!), he was fully dressed in red, with no pee in sight, as it was winter.

 There are a lot of stories about Manneken Pis; a common thread running along them is that the boy used his pee to defeat Belgium’s enemy, either by urinating on the attacking soldiers, causing an explosion with his urine, or putting out a fire by peeing on it, thereby saving the kingdom.

-It’s easy enough to find Manneken Pis.
+Visiting Manneken Pis is definitely one of the best things to do in Belgium.
 Most tourists coming from the Brussels Town Hall and the Grand Place automatically go to him afterwards.
 The street leading up to his fountain is lined with chocolate stores and waffle shops.
 Loved my very touristy waffle with a lot of cream on top (5 euros!).